nrivard/Microprocessed/README.md

 Lastly, you can control some aspects of execution via `Microprocessor.Configuration`.
 At present, this can control whether unused opcodes throw an error or not.
-For education purposes, you likely want to throw an error,but for pure simulation, you may not want to.
+For education purposes, you likely want to throw an error, but for pure simulation, you may not want to.

 ## Next Steps

-Currently, `Microprocessed` has everything you need to create compelling 65C02 simulation experiences, but it's not perfect.
+Microprocessed has everything you need to create compelling 65C02 simulation experiences, but it's not perfect.
 In the future, it would be great to make some changes to `Microprocessor` including:
 * convert `Microprocessor` to an `actor`.
-This will allow calling it from any thread and protecting its internal state
+This will allow calling it from any thread while protecting its internal state
 * abstract `Microprocessor` to a protocol so other 8-bit MPUs can be swapped in, including an old NMOS 6502 or a Z80, all with the same calling conventions
 * more and better hardware simulation.
 Many of the 65C02 pins aren't really abstracted here so you can't simulate wait states and the like.